Skip to main content

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-In its updated NDC (2021), Niger targets an unconditional GHG emissions reduction of 12.6% by 2030 from a BAU scenario in the Agriculture, Forestry, and other Land Use sector, and a conditional reduction of 22.75% by 2030 for the energy sector.
-Estimated costs for the application of the NDC amount to US$ 2.6bn for unconditional targets and US$ 7.3bn for conditional targets.
+In its updated NDC (2021), Niger targets an unconditional GHG emissions reduction of 12.6% by 2030 from a BAU scenario in the Agriculture, Forestry, and other Land Use sector, and a conditional reduction of 22.75% by 2030.
+For the energy sector, it targets an unconditional GHG emission reduction of 10.6% by 2030, raised to 45% with international support.
+Estimated costs for the application of the NDC amount to US$2.6bn for unconditional targets and US$7.3bn for conditional targets.
 Almost 68% of the total cost is directed towards climate adaptation.